-The Effect of Product Safety Regulatory Compliance
+The Intersection of Product Liability and Regulatory Compliance by Kenneth Ross

-Product liability litigation and product safety regulatory activities in the U.S. and elsewhere often become intertwined.
+Product liability litigation and regulatory activities often become intertwined.
 Product liability claims and lawsuits can generate reports to the government and recalls.
-And, on the flip side, recalls can generate product liability and other lawsuits and contribute to findings of liability.
+And, on the flip side, recalls can generate product liability and other lawsuits and contribute to

-Despite that, the people defending litigation (in-house attorneys and corporate risk management personnel, insurance company personnel and defense counsel) are usually different from the people who are responsible for regulatory compliance.
-In fact, in many companies, those responsible for dealing with the Consumer Product Safety Commission ("CPSC"), Health Canada, and other safety agencies are not lawyers and do not work on litigation.

-The effect of this division of responsibilities can be a lack of coordination, resulting in a manufacturer sometimes failing to learn about a safety issue from the litigation that creates a reportable matter to a government agency and also in a manufacturer taking regulatory action that can adversely affect current litigation or help to create additional litigation.
+However, the people defending litigation (corporate attorneys and risk management, insurance company or law firm personnel) are usually different from the people who are responsible for regulatory compliance.
+The effect of this is a possible lack of coordination between the two areas resulting in a manufacturer sometimes failing to learn about a safety issue from the litigation that creates a reportable matter to a government agency and also in a manufacturer taking regulatory actions that help to create additional litigation.

 Reporting a safety issue to the government and undertaking a recall can certainly make defending a product liability case much harder.
-And, while it doesn't amount to absolute liability, reporting and recalling certainly increases the interest of
+And, while it doesn't amount to absolute liability, reporting and recalling certainly increases the interest of plaintiff's attorneys and can serve as the basis for a plaintiff's verdict and possible award of punitive damages.